About

 Del Sante Gardens History

-In 1977, Rosaria retired and the Calisthenic College was taken over by Michelle Capel, who remained the Principal Coach for 41 years.
+In 1977, Rosaria retired and the college was taken over by Michelle Capel, who remained the Principal Coach for 41 years.

-In 1986, Del Sante Calisthenics amalgamated with Woodville Gardens Calisthenics.
+In 1986, Del Sante Calisthenics amalgamated with Woodville Gardens Calisthenics to form Del Sante Gardens Calisthenic College.
 It was the start of a successful affiliation and the club joined the Calisthenic Association of South Australia, competing in B Grade.
-The club has grown stronger throughout the years and all teams are currently placed in Division 1 sections.

 In 2018, Sarah Stephenson was appointed Principal Coach of Del Sante Gardens Calisthenic College after Michelle's retirement as Principal.
-Del Sante Gardens also celebrated its 50th Birthday, along with Michelle Capel and Sonya Benzija celebrating their 50th year as a student/coach at the Club.
+Del Sante Gardens also celebrated its 50th Birthday that year, along with Michelle Capel and Sonya Benzija celebrating their 50th year as a student/coach at the Club.

 Major sponsors